 - Nutritional awareness – some individuals are not aware of which foods support or worsen health, especially if they have a chronic condition with unique nutritional needs.

 Additionally, there have been significant racial disparities among food-insecure communities.
-In fact, in 2020 food insecurity for black people rose to 21%, nearly double that of their white counterparts (11%).
+In 2020 food insecurity for black people rose to 21%, nearly double that of their white counterparts (11%).

 According to Feeding America, an estimated 17 million people were at risk of “very low food security,” the most extreme level of food insecurity (disrupted eating patterns and reduced food intake) in 2020.